+Potential Description of water Management Please explain

+water pollutant and potential procedures

+pollutant impacts

-Potential water pollutant Description of water pollutant and potential impacts Management procedures Please explain Other, please specify Thermal discharge Thermal cooling-water discharges have been shown to have minimal detrimental impact to the water ecosystems.
+Other, please specify Thermal discharge

+Thermal cooling-water discharges have been shown to have minimal detrimental impact to the water ecosystems.
 Process water discharges are treated as required by environmental permits / licences to ensure that there are no detrimental impacts to the water environment.
+SSE also monitors water intake to understand and monitor quality of water entering its power stations.

+Compliance with effluent quality standards

+Measures to prevent spillage, leaching, and leakages

+Community/stakeholder engagement

+Emergency preparedness

+Other please specify

-SSE also monitors water intake to understand and monitor Compliance with effluent quality standards Measures to prevent spillage, leaching, and leakages Community/stakeholder engagement Emergency preparedness Other, please specify Monitoring and measurement process SSE monitors, measures and reports water aspects in accordance with specific requirements of the environmental permit.
+Monitoring and measurement process

+SSE monitors, measures and reports water aspects in accordance with specific requirements of the environmental permit.

 SSE has an environmental management system certified to ISO14001:2015 in place to manage these activities.
-This ISO14001:2015 certificate covers all of the business

-quality of water entering its units which are detailed by

-power stations. this water survey.
-This

-system is audited annually

-by an external auditor.
+This ISO14001:2015 certificate covers all of the business units which are detailed by this water survey.
+This system is audited annually by an external auditor.

-It also has emergency

-response procedures,

-secondary containment,

-and water treatment

-facilities where required in

-relation to permit
+It also has emergency response procedures, secondary containment, and water treatment facilities where required in relation to permit conditions.

-conditions.

-In addition, SSE monitors

-water intake in its thermal

-generation assets to

-understand and monitor

-quality of water entering its
+In addition, SSE monitors water intake in its thermal generation assets to understand and monitor quality of water entering its power stations.

-power stations.

 (W3.3) Does your organization undertake a water-related risk assessment?

 Yes, water-related risks are assessed